 Unfortunately, none of these cultural achievements translated into political stability.
 Athenian imperialism had alienated its partners in the Delian League, particularly Sparta, and this conflict played out in the decades-long Peloponnesian War (431–404 B.C.).

 The eventual Spartan victory in the Peloponnesian War meant that Athens lost its political primacy, but Athenian cultural life—the essence of classical Greece—continued apace in the fourth century B.C..
 By the second half of the century, however, disorder reigned within the former Athenian empire.
-This disorder made possible the conquest of Greece by the Macedonian kings Philip II and his son, Alexander the Great (338–323 B.C.)—a conquest that marked the end of the classical period and the beginning of the
+This disorder made possible the conquest of Greece by the Macedonian kings Philip II and his son, Alexander the Great (338–323 B.C.)—a conquest that eventually heralded the end of the classical period and the beginning of Hellenistic one.